giantswarm/docs/sources/guides/mysql-backup.md

 * Compress the SQL file using GZip
 * Upload the compressed file to some S3 bucket

-All configuration is provided via environment variables, which means that the image we create with this script contained can be used for various databases.
+All configuration is provided via environment variables, which means that the Docker image we create can be used for various databases.

-But first, let's build the Docker image for our MySQL archiver.
+Let's build the Docker image now.
 It takes not more than this:

 ```
-docker build -t mysql-archiver .
+$ docker build -t mysql-archiver .
 ```

-Here is a way to run locally for testing purposes and set all the required environment variables for the backup job:
+When this is done, we can run a container from this image locally to test if things work as they should.
+As said, all configuration for the `backup.sh` is taken from environment variables, so we have to pass them all to the container.
+Here is how we do it locally:

 ```
 docker run --rm -ti \